 The principal activity of the Company is the transaction of treaty and facultative reinsurance business in respect of the risks of third parties, primarily in the motor, property (including energy), liability, credit and surety, accident and health, marine and transit classes of business.

-Gross premiums written in 2021 of USD 777.2 million were below prior year by USD 66.2 million, representing a decrease of 7.9% primarily driven by lower premium volume in motor and credit and surety business.
+Gross premiums written in 2022 of USD 775.5 were broadly in line with prior.
 During the year, the Company continued to reposition the portfolio, reducing exposures in less profitable business to improve underlying underwriting performance and reduce volatility.